 Maybe the color is a little uncomfortable on the eyes, but take a minute to look at it without running to buy a new palette just yet.

-For me, this is the most crucial step.
-Acknowledge the situation and the way you feel about the situation with as much self-compassion as possible.
+For me, this is the most crucial step—acknowledge the situation and the way you feel about it with as much self-compassion as possible.

 Honor your feelings, even your unsubstantiated thoughts.
 Allowing them to be there does not mean you are going to act on them or that they are right.
 It simply means you see them.